 In addition to two books, character stickers, temporary tatoos and coloring sheets are available to supplement and engage young learners.

 Go to the ASCLS Store to view and purchase these items.

 ASCLS Gives Back with HOPE - Helping Other People Event

-ASCLS is once again giving back to the Annual Meeting host city with ASCLS Provides HOPE – Helping Other People Event.
-In collaboration with the Gads Hill Center, the ASCLS Promotion of the Profession committee (PPC) will be holding a donation drive at the ASCLS 2014 Annual Meeting to provide school supplies in support of Gads Hill’s many education programs.
+Thank you to everyone who supported the year's ASCLS HOPE project during the annual meeting.
+ASCLS members donated $1600 and 8 bags of school supplies.
 The Gads Hill Center serves low–income families, children, teens and adults in the Chicago area with programming for early childhood education, academic support, social-emotional development and family support.
-The PPC will also be collecting laboratory supplies for Gads Hill’s Teen Connection program which provides hand-on learning in the fields of science, technology, engineering and math (STEM).
+The Gads Hill’s Teen Connection program provides hand-on learning in the fields of science, technology, engineering and math (STEM).
 With strong peer support and mentorship, Teen Connection has helped more than 60 teens, who will be the first in their families to attend and graduate from college, achieve their academic goals and resist external pressures, such as gang recruitment.
 This is a great program for future medical laboratory scientists!
-Help ASCLS provide HOPE to those less fortunate.

 2013: ASCLS provided HOPE in Houston